Real-time Threat Feeds user guide¶

 Note that setting the limit parameter to an odd number will return a checksum file without its data file.

-Note that returned file URLs are in pairs: a data file (ending in .json.gz) and a checksum file (ending in .json.gz.sha256).
+Note that the API returns file URLs in pairs: a data file (ending in .json.gz) and a checksum file (ending in .json.gz.sha256).

 {